-If relevant to you (female and childbearing age), the radiation oncologist will ask you if you are pregnant when you consent to treatment.
+If you are of childbearing age, the Radiation Oncologist will ask you if you are pregnant when you consent to treatment.

 It is important to not get pregnant during treatment.
-If there is a chance you get pregnant, you will be asked to take a pregnancy test before the planning appointment and your treatment appointments.
+If there is a chance you are pregnant, you will be asked to take a pregnancy test before the planning and treatment appointments.